w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - Issuer
   - mint
-  - force mint (with custom item config): mint an item of a particular collection from a privileged origin.
+  - force mint (with custom item configuration): mint an item of a particular collection from a privileged origin.
   - mint pre-signed: mint an item by providing the pre-signed approval.
   - update mint settings.